 The coral was just stunning, it looked like underwater flower fields… In fact, you could see the coral straight from the jetty pier!

 And the marine life… amazing!
-In a 45 minute dive I saw a turtle, a giant moray eel and a shark.
+In a 45-minute dive, I saw a turtle, a giant moray eel, and a shark.
 Not to mention all the other colorful fish darting around in every direction I looked.

-What I loved was that our dive masters explained and described which fish we saw after each dive.
+What I loved was that our divemasters explained and described which fish we saw after each dive.
 I learned so much on the 4 dives I did on Tioman!
 This brings me to my next reason why scuba diving on Tioman was the best…

-Before starting a dive, they always told us what to expect of the dive site, such as depth, current and fish that were usually seen in the area.
+Before starting a dive, they always told us what to expect from the dive site, such as depth, current, and fish that were usually seen in the area.

 They repeated the most important dive signals and the safety procedure in case one of us got lost or separated from our buddy.

-Diving is all about being and staying save, making sure that you check and double check, that you never push the limits and that it’s better to be safe than sorry.
-Which is why it’s really important to check your gear.
+Diving is all about being and staying safe, making sure that you check and double-check, that you never push the limits, and that it’s better to be safe than sorry.
+This is why it’s really important to check your gear.

-Of course it’s ultimately about exploring the underwater world and its magical creatures… Bringing me to reason 3 why diving on Tioman was awesome!
+Of course, it’s ultimately about exploring the underwater world and its magical creatures… Bringing me to reason 3 why diving on Tioman was awesome!

-3. Focus on diving alone!
+3. Focus on diving

-But what I loved about diving on Tioman is that I wasn’t doing a course, requiring me to focus on practicing skills, navigation, buoyancy or something else the dive instructor was teaching me.
+But what I loved about diving on Tioman is that I wasn’t doing a course, requiring me to focus on practicing skills, navigation, buoyancy, or something else the dive instructor was teaching me.

-The visibility was good at the time of our visit (May 2015), between 12 and 20 meters depending on the dive spot and the water temperature a comfortable 30 degrees Celsius.
+The visibility was good at the time of our visit (May 2015), between 12 and 20 meters depending on the dive spot, and the water temperature was a comfortable 30 degrees Celsius.

 Dive #1: Renggis

-Our first dive site was Renggis and it was the best one… The others were great too but at Renggis I saw the turtle, giant moray eel and a black-tip reef shark I was talking about earlier.
+Our first dive site was Renggis and it was the best one… The others were great too but at Renggis I saw the turtle, giant moray eel, and a black-tip reef shark I was talking about earlier.
 In one dive!
-The funny thing was we saw the shark even before we descended.
-We were waiting in the water for the rest of our dive party and saw the shark swimming away from us while snorkeling around.
-So far it’s the only place I have seen a shark…

 The dive site Renggis is between 6-16 meters deep and the coral is simply stunning.
 Really cool dive!